 Many folks absolutely love child’s pose.
 It releases the hips, sacrum, and entire back without any struggle or discomfort.
 By widening your knees a bit more, you can bend deeper and allow your upper body to fall between your hips.

-If you’re super stiff, you might start your child’s pose with pretty narrow hip width.
+If you’re super stiff, you might start your child’s pose with pretty narrow hip spread and knee placement.
 As you breathe deeper and relax more into the pose, you’ll feel your knees getting wider and your torso sinking farther.

 Stretch out your arms in front of you, making sure your shoulders stay away from your ears.
 Walk your fingers further forward and feel your torso being pulled away from your hips.